 There is something amazing that happens when cultures converge.
 There is surprise and enchantment, chaos and dispute, but in the end, there is always something new.
 That is where violinist Elinor Speirs likes to set up residence - at the cusp of the conversation.

-The progeny of a viking and a celt, raised at the southern tip of Africa with baltic and jewish heritage, it was almost inevitable that Elinor would flee the constraints of the orchestra and join the fire and dance of improvised music.
+The progeny of a viking and a celt, raised at the southern tip of Africa with ashkenazi jewish heritage, it was almost inevitable that Elinor would flee the constraints of the orchestra and join the fire and dance of improvised music.
 Versatility and flair for style have ensured her place in musical genres across the board.

-'For me the ultimate thing is not the language or the style...though that's important of course...but rather it's about getting to the heart of a thing...getting right into it and adding your own passion.
+'For me the ultimate thing is not the language or the style...though that's very important of course...but rather it's about getting to the heart of a thing...getting right into it and adding your own passion.
 Then you will carry an audience with you - and that place... where we're tracking together and moving as one...that's heaven...that's why I play the violin.'

 For the more musically inclined: